hashimTahir/AndroidAdManager/README.md

         hWhatAd: WhatAd
     )

+    open fun hOnAdTimedOut(
+    hAdType: AdsType
+    ) {

+    }

+Step 9.
+Default timeout is 3 seconds.
+To Change the timeout use the method.

+        AdManager.hSetTimeout(Constants.h3SecTimeOut)

+if for some reason the ad fails to even make request and gets stuck, fun hOnAdTimedOut will get called after the given time.

 If you don't want to fallback to others Ads and only use fixed Ads then use the following